-Australians drink to get drunk but want alcohol reformsApril 18th, 2013 in Health /
+Australians drink to get drunk but want alcohol reformsApril 18th, 2013 by Fron Jackson-Webb, The Conversation in Health /

 Over the past year, 23% of drinkers report not being able to stop drinking once they have started.
 Credit: shutterstock.com

 Australians are increasingly drinking alcohol to get drunk but just one in five believe they drink too much.